AB036/remote_robot/README.md

 ## Quickstart

 ### Server
-First set the environment variables: in the file `file`, add the line `line`.

-Now prepare the environment of the web server:
+First, prepare the environment of the web server:

 ```bash
 cd remote_robot_web